 In the climax for Time Cop, when McComb, the corrupt politician, mentions that Max Walker's attempts at stopping McComb (who in the process of going back in time to ensure he won the Presidential elections, also arranged for the murder of Walker's wife) made him as bad as himself.
 Walker contradicts him, however, stating that he was actually attempting to set the timeline right.

-Turned on it's head in Under Siege, when protagonist Ryback give the speech to antagonist Strannix.
+Turned on its head in Under Siege, when hero-protagonist Ryback gives this speech to villain-antagonist Strannix:

 In The Truman Show, after a heated and bitter on-air callback confrontation, both Sylvia and Cristof stroke Truman's image on the monitor, suggesting that for all their differences, they genuinely love and care about Truman in their separate ways.